Request a Consultation

 Robotic Colorectal Surgery

-Doctors with Orlando Health UF Health Cancer Center are leaders in robotic colorectal (colon) surgery.
+Doctors at Orlando Health are leaders in robotic colorectal (colon) surgery.
 As a recognized epicenter for da Vinci® robotic colorectal surgery, Orlando Health is visited by doctors from across the country to receive training from our skilled surgeons in colon and rectal surgery.

 As with other difficult-to-reach areas of the body, surgeons have an advantage using the da Vinci® robotic system.
 Because of the increased dexterity and flexibility that the robotic arms offer, as well as improved visualization inside the body thanks to the 3D camera, surgeons can perform colon surgery with just a few small incisions.
 In contrast, traditional open surgery requires a long incision down the abdomen, and conventional laparoscopic instruments can only be rotated by hand by four degrees.